isomerpages/mindef-sg101/resources/resource-packages/_posts/2023-08-16-post-Total Defence Resources.md

 ---
 ![](/images/TD40_Logo__JPEG___1_.jpg)

-2024 marks 40 years of Total Defence in Singapore, since it was first introduced in 1984.
+2024 marks 40 years of Total Defence (TD40) in Singapore, since it was first introduced in 1984.
 The theme for this year's Total Defence campaign - "Together We Keep Singapore Strong" - focuses on the many ways we can put Total Defence into action in our everyday lives.

 Total Defence remains relevant to deal with the ever-evolving hybrid threats and challenges to Singapore.
 These include misinformation, supply chain disruptions and food security that affect communities and Singaporeans' way of life.

 Every Singaporean has a part to play in our daily lives to ensure that Singapore is prepared for crises or disruptions, and that we remain resilient and united.

-Below are some resources on Total Defence which you may find useful for your engagement.
+To mark this milestone, a new TD40 logo has been developed for the use of all Total Defence-related activities in 2024.
+For more details on the TD40 logo colours and their usage, you may download the CI Guide and Logo here.
+Below are other resources on Total Defence which you may find useful for your engagement.
+For

 ****
 #### **Total Defence Sandbox**